estii20/perfect_pointes/TESTING_README.md

     -   Passed: As a site admin I can delete a product so that I can remove the item for sale.
     -   Result: Successful in deleting a pointe shoe product.

 ### SEO and Web Marketing

 - US23 : Subscribe to newsletter
     -   Passed: As a site user I can subscribe to the company newsletter so that I can keep up with company news and offers.
     -   Result: Successful in entering customer details in order to receive a newsletter.
+I receive a success message to confirm submission.

 - US24 : View company facebook page
     -   Passed: As a site user I can find the company on facebook so that I can keep up to date with company posts.
-    -   Result: There is a Facebook page for the company.
+    -   Result: There is a Facebook page for the company with a link in the footer.

-- US25 : SEO
-    -   Passed: As a site user I can find the site through web searches so that I can easily access the site.
-    -   Result: Successful search for Perfect Pointes based on the keywords chosen.

-- US26 : View privacy policy
+- US25 : View privacy policy
     -   Passed: As a site user I can view the company privacy policy so that I can see the company is GDPR compliant.
     -   Result: The GDPR privacy policy is available on the footer of all the website's pages.